Looking for the best email marketing app to grow your Shopify store? Then you’re in the right place!

 It offers a decent number of templates (about 30) and an email editor that lets you customize your messages fully.
 While it lacks some advanced features – like spam check or mobile-device optimization – it does include one handy feature called template branding editor.
 With it, you can adjust the color scheme and font styles of all your email templates in one single place.

-Shopify Email offers several premade automation templates that’ll let you welcome new subscribers, upsell first-time buyers, and win-back old customers.
+Shopify Email offers a growing list of premade automation templates that’ll let you welcome new subscribers, upsell first-time buyers, and win-back old customers.
 You’ll also be able to set up custom workflows that’ll send emails automatically based on your scenario.

 That’s about all you can do with this app – send emails and build email automation workflows.
 You’ll need to look for another tool if you’d like to do anything beyond that – like launching pop-ups to collect more subscribers, re-marketing campaigns on Facebook, or A/B testing your promotional emails.